Edie Windsor & Thea Spyer Equality Award

 Shelley has spent her entire adult life working to make our society more inclusive and equal.
 As a civil rights lawyer, political activist, and legislator, she is proud to champion equality of opportunity for all.

 Shelley has been actively involved in the community for many years, serving as a member of the Yonkers NAACP, Yonkers YWCA, Westchester Women’s Bar Association, and Westchester Women’s Agenda.
 She is a member of the Yonkers Lawyers Association, New York State Bar Association and the American Bar Association.
-Shelley also previously served on the Board of the Jewish Council of Yonkers/Westchester Community Partners and the Yonkers Public Library. to be updated soon!
+Shelley also previously served on the Board of the Jewish Council of Yonkers/Westchester Community Partners and the Yonkers Public Library.

 The LOFT Business Ally Award